Why Adalo Is the Smart Choice for Building a Custom CRM

 Generate Your CRM Structure with AI

-Adalo’s AI app generator can save you hours of manual setup.
-In your dashboard, look for the "Create with AI" option.
+Adalo's Magic Start feature can save you hours of manual setup by generating complete app foundations from simple descriptions.
+In your dashboard, look for the AI creation option.
 Describe your vision in plain English, such as: "Build a CRM for sales teams with contacts, deals, tasks, and an analytics dashboard."

 Set Up Your Database Tables